arkalim/obsidian-vault/Notes/AWS Solutions Architect Associate/Simple Notification Service (SNS).md

 -   **SNS Access Policies** (resource based policy)
     -   Used for cross-account access to SNS topics
     -   Used for allowing other AWS services to publish to an SNS topic

+## Standard Topics
+- Highest throughput
+- At least once message delivery
+- Best effort ordering
+- Subscribers can be:
+    -   SQS queues
+    -   HTTP / HTTPS endpoints
+    -   Lambda functions
+    -   Emails (using SNS)
+    -   SMS & Mobile Notifications
+    -   Kinesis Data Firehose (KDF) to send the data into S3 or Redshift

 ## FIFO Topics
 - Guaranteed ordering of messages in that topic